Skip to main content

 I was interested in buying an easy going quiet car with great gas mileage or even an EV.
 After 4.5 decades of driving, I finally decided to go for comfort.
 I wanted something I could take on a road trip without too much fatigue.
 Our 2016 Honda HRV is terribly uncomfortable after 2 or 3 hours and I gave Chat GPT the request to help me find a suitable car with my list of criteria and the Camry Hybrid XLE was the first car on the list.

 I felt it was a little larger than I wanted in a car to kick around in so when I went for a test drive I didn't have high hopes since it was newer and more expensive than the price range I was shooting for and also it was red, not my favorite color.
-I sold the almost all of the remaining shares from my Walmart Stock bonus paid out from 5 or more years ago so it's basically free with the price appreciation since I received those shares.
+I sold almost all of the remaining shares from my Walmart Stock bonus paid out from 5 or more years ago so it's basically free with the price appreciation since I received those shares.
 The sales taxes owed will come out of pension money I get monthly from a job I worked nearly 20 years ago.
 For 2026, I'm expecting pension payments from 3 prior jobs, but they only total about $600 per month.
 Not huge money, but better than zero, for sure.

 In less than 5 mins of driving, the car had me sold.
 It was smooth, powerful, comfortable and quiet, ticking every single requirement including ones I didn't know I had.